lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-03-16-Types_vs_Sets.md

 Regarding this syntactic approach, Dana Scott's [criticism of combinatory logic](/papers/Scott-Models.pdf) (which can be regarded as synonymous with the $\lambda$-calculus for our purposes) seems apt:

 > I agree that we can regard Group Theory as an analysis of the structure of bijective functions under composition, Boolean Algebra as an analysis of sets under inclusion, Banach Space Theory as an analysis of functions under convergence of infinite series, etc. etc. But Combinatory Logic?
 It just does not seem to me to be a sound step in analysis to say: “We now permit our functions to be self-applied.”
-Just lke that. (page 258)
+Just lke that.[^1]

+[^1]: Dana Scott.
+[Lambda Calculus: Some Models, Some Philosophy](/papers/Scott-Models.pdf).
+In: J. Barwise, H. J. Keisler and K. Kunen, eds., *The Kleene Symposium* (North-Holland, 1980), 258

 I emailed Neel Krishnaswami for his views on the matter of types versus sets and he replied as follows (there was more):